yantinglai/BUZOU-AI-Job-Search-Agent/README.md

 # BUZOU-AI-Job-Search-Agent

-I got laid off by Amazon, and the irony is I still have to rely on the same internal systems to find my next role.
-Since this is the hunger game mode, we gotta take some hunger game attitude :)

 **buzou.com** is a survival tool for laid-offers:
 I’m not leaving quietly — but I’m also not wasting time clicking applications manually.